alaamer12/happy_core/docs/source/api_reference.rst

 Best Practices
 --------------

-When using Happy Core's API, consider these best practices:
+When using True Core's API, consider these best practices:

 1. **Error Handling**